bazel-contrib/SIG-rules-authors/go-tutorial.md

 lives outside the repository.

 The last rule that we defined is named "gazelle-update-repos".
-This is a custom Starlark definition that defines a Gazelle command and specific arguments to that command.
+This is a custom SkyLark definition that defines a Gazelle command and specific arguments to that command.
 Do not run this command yet, but this allows us to run:

 ```bash